hivedb/docs/custom-objects/generate_adapter.md

 }
 ```

-As you can see, each field has a **unique** number \(unique per class\).
+As you can see, each field annotated with `@HiveField` has a **unique** number \(unique per class\).
 These field numbers are used to identify the fields in the Hive binary format, and should not be changed once your class is in use.

 _Field numbers can be in the range 0-255_.